 Your home purchase is finalized at the closing, which takes place at the offices of the title company.
 At the closing, you will sign all the documents associated with your loan and pay the difference between the purchase price and your loan (the down payment).
 You will receive the keys to your new home and an executed deed, officially transferring ownership of the home to you.
 Congratulations!

 "I just moved into my new Sandcastle home and I think it’s a wonderful place to live.
-They have been very helpful, particularly Lynette and Steve.
-From the owner Mike Salomen down, it has been a truly positive experience.
+They have been very helpful, particularly Lynette and Steven.
+From the owner Mike Salomon down, it has been a truly positive experience.
 I would highly recommend anyone who wants to buy a new home that is built of high quality to consider this home builder."
 Neal Massey